-- Under a scenario where the weighted difference between the reported and the expected revenue is of -11.3% or less, the rating could be negatively impacted. - If the anticipated weighted NOI margin is 74.9% or less for 2027-2033, it may result in a negative effect on the Company's rating. - The rating could be revised downward if the Project reports a weighted average FCF of EUR€8.1m or less for 2027 to 2033. - The rating could be impacted if the Company has a higher investment in the Investment Properties account, for the construction of the Project given a higher budget. - Our scenarios assume a slight deleveraging towards 2033 due to the higher level of FCF.
-If the Company takes on additional debt, which we do not include in our base scenario, the key rating metrics could deteriorate.
-The rating could be revised downwards if the weighted average Years of Payment metric is 13.1 years or higher for 2027-2033. - If the Project does not receive resources from the guarantor, requiring additional debt to maintain positive cash levels, this could increase the Years of Payment metric and Loan to Value, and could have a negative impact on the rating.
+- Under a scenario where the average vacancy rate for 2026-2031 is 7.0% or higher, along with reduce rental rates, and the revenue reflects an average weighted difference of 19.4%, the rating could be negatively impacted. - If the weighted average NOI margin is 58.0% or less for the period 2025-2031, it could result in a negative impact on the Company's rating. - The rating could have a negative impact if the Project reports a weighted average FCF of US\$4.1m or less for 2026 to 2031. - The rating could be impacted if the Company has a higher investment in the Investment Properties account, for the construction of the Project given higher project costs.

+- Our scenarios reflect lower leverage levels towards 2031 due to the higher level of FCF and the reduction of net debt given higher operating results.
+If the Company takes on additional debt, which we do not assume in our base scenario, the key rating metrics could deteriorate.
+The rating could be revised downwards if the weighted average Years of Payment metric is 16.1 years or higher for 2025-2031.